contiv/netplugin/README.md

     If we examine the desired network state, it allows specifying the type of network as `vlan`, and subnet pools; those options are not mandatory but can be specified to override default values

-5. The configuration remains persistent, i.e. `myContainer1` and `myContainer2` can go and come back and the configuration is restored
+5. The configuration remains persistent, i.e. `myContainer1` and `myContainer2` can be created after applying the above configuration

 There are many variations to the above configuration, like creating multiple networks, across multiple hosts, use of VLANs, use of VXLAN, custom overrides